 Partnerships—both external and internal to the University of Washington--have been crucial to the development of digital humanities at the UW.
 The Simpson Center has strong ties with the University of Victoria’s renowned Digital Humanities Summer Institute and with HASTAC (Humanities, Arts, Sciences, and Technology Alliance and Collaboratory), as well as with the UW Graduate Certificate in Textual and Digital Studies and the minor in Textual Studies and Digital Humanities.
+Learn more below about our partnership with the UW Open Scholarship Commons.

 Crucial is our partnership with the Open Scholarship Commons at the UW Libraries providing skills-building workshops and showcases for digital projects in the humanities.
 If you are applying for, hold, or are interested in a Digital Humanities Summer Fellowship, we strongly recommend that you peruse the resources and schedule a consultation.